Amber Slagle: Early career

 Slagle began racing at seven years old after her father bought her a quarter midget.
 She won the Dixie Motor Speedway Female Driver of the Year award three times, from 2007 to 2009, where she also won Rookie of the Year in 2007.
 She won the Owosso Speedway track championship in 2011, while also winning the "Got Game" award.

-She moved up to the Champion Racing Association in 2014, posting her best finish of 14th at Salem Speedway that year, and would get that same finish the following year at Springport Mid-Michigan Speedway.
-Slagle would put her racing career on hold in 2016 after the money for the tour became more expensive.
+Slagle moved up to the Champion Racing Association in 2014, posting her best finish of 14th at Salem Speedway that year, and would get that same finish the following year at Springport Mid-Michigan Speedway.
+She would put her racing career on hold in 2016 after the money for the tour became more expensive.

-She made her return in 2017, starting 20th and finishing 16th at Owosso Speedway.
+Slagle made her return in 2017, starting 20th and finishing 16th at Owosso Speedway.

-Amber moved south in 2018, questioning if she would ever race in a late model again.
+Slagle moved south in 2018, questioning if she would ever race in a late model again.
 She got the opportunity with Cook-Finley Racing, and would drive part-time late model races in the Southeast Limited Late Model Series, and would drive in the NASCAR Advance Auto Parts Weekly Series from 2019 to 2020.

 Crew chief

 In 2021, Slagle became the crew chief for Cook-Finley Racing and Parker Retzlaff in the ARCA Menards Series East.
-They've earned 1 top 5, and 4 top 10s that season.
+They earned one top-five, and four top-tens that season.

 ARCA Menards Series West

-On June 7, 2021, Slagle announced that she will make her ARCA Menards Series West debut with Steve McGowan Motorsports at Irwindale Speedway.
-She started 4th and would finish 14th.
-She made two more starts that year, posting her first career top 10 at the All American Speedway.
+On June 7, 2021, Slagle announced that she would make her ARCA Menards Series West debut with Steve McGowan Motorsports at Irwindale Speedway.
+She started fourth and would finish 14th.
+She made two more starts that year, posting her first career top-ten at the All American Speedway.